The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: KKT is PPAD ∩ PLS -hard

 If a vertex $v \in [2^n]$ has one incoming edge $(v_1,v)$ and one outgoing edge $(v,v_2)$ such that $v_1 > v > v_2$, then both edges will be implemented by orange paths.
 The orange path corresponding to $(v_1,v)$ will enter $B(v,v)$ from the top and stop at the centre of $B(v,v)$.
 The orange path corresponding to $(v,v_2)$ will start at the centre of $B(v,v)$ and leave the big square on the left.
 As above, we avoid introducing a KKT point by connecting the two paths at the centre of $B(v,v)$.
 This is achieved by the turn shown in \cref{fig:O4-turn-left}.
 The big square $B(v,v)$ is said to be of type O4.

 If a vertex $v \in [2^n] \setminus \{1\}$ has one outgoing edge $(v,v_2)$ such that $v > v_2$, and no incoming edge, then this will yield an orange path starting at the centre of $B(v,v)$ and going to the left, as shown in \cref{fig:O5-orange-source}.
 The big square $B(v,v)$ is said to be of type O5 in that case.
-As we will show later, there will be a KKT point at the source of that orange path.
+It is not hard to see that there will be a KKT point at the source of that orange path.
 On the other hand, if a vertex $v \in [2^n] \setminus \{1\}$ has one incoming edge $(v_1,v)$ such that $v_1 > v$, and no outgoing edge, then this will yield an orange path coming from the top and ending at the centre of $B(v,v)$, as shown in \cref{fig:O6-orange-sink}.
 The big square $B(v,v)$ is said to be of type O6 in that case.
-As we will show later, there will be a KKT point at the sink of that orange path.
+Again, there will be a KKT point at the sink of that orange path.

-\paragraph{Crossings.} Note that, by construction, green paths only exist below the diagonal, and orange paths only exist above the diagonal.
+\paragraph{\bf Crossings} Note that, by construction, green paths only exist below the diagonal, and orange paths only exist above the diagonal.
 Thus, there is no point where an orange path crosses a green path.
 However, there might exist points where green paths cross, or orange paths cross.
 First of all, note that it is impossible to have more than two paths traversing a big square, and thus any crossing involves exactly two paths.
 Furthermore, no crossing can occur in big squares where a ``turn'' occurs, since, in that case, the turn connects the two paths.

 The only way for two green paths to cross is the case where a green path traverses a big square from left to right, and a second green path traverses the same big square from bottom to top.
 In that case, we say that the big square is of type G7.
-This problem always occurs when one tries to embed an \textsc{End-of-Line} instance in a two-dimensional domain. \citet{ChenD2009-2D} proposed a simple, yet ingenious, trick to resolve this issue.
+This problem always occurs when one tries to embed an \eol/ instance in a two-dimensional domain. \citet{ChenD2009-2D} proposed a simple, yet ingenious, trick to resolve this issue.
 The idea is to locally re-route the two paths so that they no longer cross.
 This modification has the following two crucial properties: a) it is completely local, and b) it does not introduce any new solution (in our case a KKT point). \cref{fig:G7-green-crossing} shows how this modification is implemented for crossing green paths, i.e., what our construction does for big squares of type G7.

 The same issue might arise for orange paths.
 By the same arguments as above, this can only happen when an orange path traverses a big square from right to left, and a second orange path traverses the same big square from top to bottom.
 In that case, we say that the big square is of type O7. \cref{fig:O7-orange-crossing} shows how the issue is locally resolved in that case, i.e., what our construction does for big squares of type O7.